taimurmshah/personal-metrics/docs/prd_v1.md

     * `email` (Stored in `Supabase` Auth `users` table)
     * `created_at` (Timestamp with time zone, managed by `Supabase` Auth) *(Note: Exact schema might leverage Supabase Auth features directly)*

+### 4.4 Analytics & Reporting (NEW)

+* **FR18:** The Timer screen must display a compact "Weekly Summary" panel consisting of:
+    * A bar graph with seven bars, each representing the total meditation duration for the corresponding day in the last seven calendar days (including today).
+    * A textual indicator of the average daily meditation time (in minutes) across those seven days.
+* **FR19:** The Weekly Summary panel must be tappable/clickable.
+Activating it must navigate the user to the dedicated Analytics screen.
+* **FR20:** The Analytics screen must, by default, show a bar (or line) chart for the last seven days (same data as FR18) and UI controls (e.g., segmented buttons or tabs) to switch between the following ranges: last week, last month, last 3 months, last 6 months, last year, last 3 years, last 5 years.
+* **FR21:** Switching ranges must update the chart to display aggregated daily meditation durations over the selected time period.
+Days without sessions must be treated as 0 minutes.
+* **FR22:** The React Native app must retrieve the aggregated data via a protected backend API endpoint (see 4.3 & 4.4 additions) rather than computing it purely on the client.
+* **FR23:** A backend API endpoint (e.g., `GET /api/analytics?range=7d`) must accept a `range` query parameter indicating the desired period (e.g., `7d`, `1m`, `3m`, `6m`, `1y`, `3y`, `5y`) and return an ordered array of daily totals plus an average value for that period.
+* **FR24:** The backend must calculate daily totals by summing `duration_seconds` for each calendar day within the requested range, filling in zeros for days without sessions.
+* **FR25:** The backend response must include metadata such as the range requested, start date, end date, and computed average duration seconds.

 **5. Non-Functional Requirements**